 2. Car Wash

-Check out Teaching Mama’s cute idea for an indoor carwash.
-Which 2 year old wouldn’t love soapy water and something to drop in it?
+Check out this cute idea for an indoor carwash.
+Which 2-year-old wouldn’t love soapy water and something to drop in it?
+We play this a ton.

 3. Painting With Water

-LouLou Girls posted about painting with water for an (almost) mess-free activity.
-Since being strapped into the high chair is included, I think I will save this one for emergencies.
+Another one of those great water-based ideas that are easy to clean up and need no prep.
+Since being strapped into the high chair is included, I think I will save this one for when we homeschool or rainy day emergencies.

 4. Sensory Bins